Mfaizan524/CPI-Inflation-India-Analysis/README.md

 **Storytelling:** Presented findings through a clean and intuitive dashboard.

-Problem Statement & Analysis Steps
+**Problem Statement & Analysis Steps**

-1. Contribution of Broader Categories to CPI
+**1. Contribution of Broader Categories to CPI**

 Combine similar categories (e.g., Food = Meals, Beverages, Cereals).

 Calculate and graph the contribution of each broader category to the CPI basket (totaling 100%).

 Identify the category with the highest contribution.

-2. Year-on-Year (YoY) CPI Trend Analysis (2017 Onwards) Compute YoY CPI inflation for rural and urban categories.
+**2. Year-on-Year (YoY) CPI Trend Analysis (2017 Onwards)**

+Compute YoY CPI inflation for rural and urban categories.

 Plot YoY inflation trends and identify the year with the highest inflation rate.

 Research and highlight the reasons for this spike.

-3. Retail Inflation Analysis (Nov 2022 – May 2023)
+**3. Retail Inflation Analysis (Nov 2022 – May 2023)**

 Analyze month-on-month inflation for the broader food category.

 Identify months with the highest and lowest food inflation.

 Determine the biggest individual contributor to inflation within the food category over the 12-month period.

-4. Impact of COVID-19 on Inflation (Mar 2020 Onwards)
+**4. Impact of COVID-19 on Inflation (Mar 2020 Onwards)**

 Compare inflation rates before and after Mar 2020 (pandemic onset).

 Focus on key categories like healthcare, food, and essential services.

 Highlight inflation trends during major pandemic milestones (e.g., lockdown).

-5. Impact of Global Events on Inflation (2021–2023) Analyze imported oil price fluctuations (month-on-month).
+**5. Impact of Global Events on Inflation (2021–2023)**

+Analyze imported oil price fluctuations (month-on-month).

 Identify trends and correlation between oil prices and inflation across all categories.

 Highlight the category most influenced by oil price changes.

+**Data Preprocessing and Analysis:**

+**Error and Blank Value Handling
+**
+Identified errors and blank rows in the dataset.

+Applied imputation techniques (e.g., moving average, median) using a helper column to fill missing values.

+**Data Validation:**

+Used pivot tables to check data distribution and ensure no discrepancies.

+**Data Analysis:**

+Performed analysis using Excel formulas like COUNTIF, SUMIF, and advanced functions such as CORREL for deeper insights.

+**Deliverables**

+Excel workbook with the complete analysis.

+Graphs and charts visualizing key insights (e.g., YoY inflation trends, category contributions).

+Summary report highlighting the findings and actionable insights.

 **Dataset:**